sphereio/csv-mapper/README.md

 There are several concepts, that you need to be aware of, when you are defining the mapping:

+In the top-level object of mapping you can specify following properties:

+* **description** - String (Optional) - Some info about this mapping
+* **groupColumn** - String (Optional) - the name of the column, which value is the save for all rows of this group.
+The order of the rows withing the group would be preserved.

 #### Columns Mappings

 They are used to create/delete columns.
 You can use column mappings of following types: